ricko2001/Genealogy-scripts/README.md

 ### RM -Maintenance SQL

-Consists of a Windows cmd script that runs a SQL file containing SQL updates that fix reoccurring problems in my database caused by user errors during data entry.
-The cmd script generates a report file which is then automatically displayed in NotePad.\
+Consists of a SQL command file containing SQL updates that fix reoccurring problems in my database caused by user errors during data entry.
+There are parts of the script that are specific to my data entry practices.
+Read it before you run it.
 The Maintenance SQL has been run on my production database many times.

-## NOT RELEASED

-### RM -Lump misc sources

-I started in TMG as splitting all sources.
-Now in RM, I am lumping the sources for which it makes sense to me.
-So far, Find_a_Grave, Census and Social Security SSDI, and all Ancestry collections.
-These scripts do that.
-They will need modification for your circumstances.
-These are not released and require Python development to run.

 ## NOTE-